Protecting Americans from Foreign Adversary Controlled Applications Act: Enforcement

 Trump signed a second executive order on April 4, 2025, further delaying enforcement of the PAFACA by another 75 days; this came the same week Trump announced new tariffs on most of the US's trading partners including China, with Trump suggesting he would lower tariffs in exchange for ByteDance's sale of TikTok.
 Trump had nearly secured a deal that included ByteDance maintaining a minority position in a new company based in the U.S. and owned by American investors, but China withdrew its support for the deal due to Trump imposing reciprocal tariffs against it.
 Trump signed a new executive order on June 19, 2025, to give a third 90-day extension to ByteDance.
 On the eve of this last extension's deadline, in September 2025, Trump issued yet another order to push the deadline out to December 16, 2025, with The Wall Street Journal reporting that this period would allow ByteDance to negotiate with a consortium of American investors, including Oracle Corporation, Silver Lake, and Andreessen Horowitz, to take 80% ownership of TikTok and operate the service from American servers, with a new app that was in development by ByteDance.

 On July 3, Attorney General Pam Bondi's letters to tech companies including Apple and Google became public due to two lawsuits under the Freedom of Information Act.
 According to Bondi, because Trump had decided that an "abrupt shutdown" of TikTok would interfere with his "constitutional duties", PAFACA must give way to the President's "core presidential national security and foreign affairs powers".
 Additionally, the letters to Apple Inc., Google, and Microsoft claim that "the Department of Justice is also irrevocably relinquishing any claims the United States might have had against" the companies for violating the TikTok ban.

 Legal experts noted that presidents "don't have the power to change the law itself" and described the administration's "radical theory of presidential power" as an "astonishing" claim that "could set a very corrosive precedent."
 According to Jack Goldsmith, a Harvard Law School professor who previously led DOJ's Office of Legal Counsel, "the president and the attorney general have asserted a power to wipe out the effects of any law related to national security or foreign affairs on the president's say so", an assertion that is "maybe the broadest I have ever seen any president or Justice Department make, ever, in any context."

+On December 18, 2025, TikTok signed a memorandum to sell its operations in the United States to a consortium of investors that will hold a 50% ownership share in the joint venture, including Oracle, Silver Lake, and MGX (who would each hold a 15% share), while 30.1% will be held by affiliates of current ByteDance investors and 19.9% will be retained by ByteDance.
+The joint venture will have board of directors with seven members and a majority required to be American.
+The deal closed on January 22, 2026.